rachel-king4/PfDA_Assignment_2/README.md

 - Any changes made to the remote repository will not automatically sync with the local cloned copy.
 To update the local directory, navigate to the cloned directory and use this command:
     > git pull

+Once the repository is cloned, the cloned directory can be opened and ran in a code editor such as Visual Studio Code.